 4. Set Boundaries

 Saying no to requests that are beyond your capabilities or that you are uncomfortable with is an important part of prioritizing your own needs.
-Prioritizing yourself and your emotions means setting aside time for self-care activities that bring you joy and happiness.
+Prioritizing yourself helps shift the focus from others’ well-being to your own needs and goals, breaking the cycle of over-responsibility.

 It also involves learning to identify your emotions and needs and taking steps to meet them.
 Here are some examples of what to say when setting boundaries:

-- I’m willing to help, but it’s essential that we share the responsibilities more equally.
+- I’m willing to help, but we will share the responsibilities more equally.

-- I want us to have a healthy relationship, and that means respecting each other’s boundaries.
+- I want us to have a healthy relationship, which means respecting each other’s boundaries.
 If not, we may need to reconsider our interactions.

 5. Practice Self-Care